 Provided with proper operating conditions, monitoring and timely repairs and maintenance, the building can be considered suitable for the specific use as a site of museum-scientific collection and presentation and the organization of visits with strict limitations on the number, total weight and behavior of visitors.
 An important factor in the safety of the Melnikov House is the maintenance of the target temperature and humidity conditions in the interiors and construction.

 It is necessary to comply with the recommendations on organizational measures to ensure the safe operation of the building - the procedure and quantitative restrictions on visitor tours, preventing snow overload of the roof, seasonal and regular works.
 The hydrogeological risks for the building as a result of active construction in the 1990s-2000s are currently non-existent.
 Nevertheless, it is advisable to continue the hydrogeological and geodetic monitoring of the building.

-The Schusev State Museum of Architecture is advised to proceed to the next phase of the saving the Melnikov House: preparation of the detailed conservation implementation project with the involvement of the Russian and international specialists who participated in the research phase.
+The Schusev State Museum of Architecture is advised to proceed to the next phase of saving the Melnikov House: preparation of a detailed conservation implementation project with the involvement of the Russian and international specialists who participated in the research phase.

 During the conservation campaign of the Melnikov House visitors should not be excluded but given the (temporally and spatially limited) opportunity of sharing the experience of the work “in restauro” on site (“open renovation”).

 - the least possible interference (“as much as necessary and as little as possible”),

 - conservation as preservation rather than restoration as recreation with loss of authenticity,